jeremiahseun/jeremiahseun/README.md

   </a>

 - 👋 Hi, I’m Jeremiah ERINOLA
-- 💼 I'm a Mobile Engineer at Hotels.ng
+- 💼 I'm a Lead Mobile Engineer at Impresanera Ltd.
 - I am currently building [Scrolly](https://www.instagram.com/official.scrolly) - An EDTech startup that provides Educational solutions for the African continent.
 - 💬 Talk to me about freelancing opportunities in Flutter and Dart, and Website design in WordPress
 - 👯 I’m looking to collaborate on mobile engineering projects